wbamberg/wbamberg.github.io/_posts/2018-3-11-interactive-examples.md

 ![](../images/interactive-examples/css-editor-final-user-test.png)

 Then we had another round of user testing.
 This time we ran remote user tests over video, with participants recruited through MDN itself.
-This enabled us to have a tight feedback loop for the editors: we could quickly make and test adjustments based on user feedback.
+This gave us a tight feedback loop for the editors: we could quickly make and test adjustments based on user feedback.

 This time user testing was very positive, and we decided we were ready for beta testing.